ropod-project/black-box-tools/README.md

 Defines a `DataUtils` class with the following static methods:

 * `get_all_measurements`: Returns all measurements of a single variables (that potentially has multiple instances - e.g. one instance per wheel)

+## plot_utils

+Defines a `PlotUtils` class with the following static methods:
+* `subplot_data`: Plots a single time series on a subplot (and potentially annotates any events of interest)
+* `subplot_data_lists`: Plots multiple time series on a single subplot (and potentially annotates any events of interest)